Binomial GLM

 Categorical predictors

-We use a categorical predictor with \(p\) levels, the model will estimate \(p - 1\) parameters.
-The interpretation of these parameters is controlled by the contrast coding.
+We use a categorical predictor with \(k\) levels, the model will estimate \(k - 1\) parameters.
+The interpretation of these parameters depends on the contrast coding.
 In R the default is the treatment coding (or dummy coding).
-Essentially R create \(p - 1\) dummy variables (0 and 1) where 0 is the reference level (usually the first category) and 1 is the current level.
-We can see the coding scheme using the model.matrix() function that return the \(\boldsymbol{X}\) matrix:
+We can see the coding scheme using the model.matrix() function that return the \(\mathbf{X}\) matrix:

 #> 1 1 1